kabengwa/devdocs/source/developers-guide/event-guide/index.md

 ### Important terms

 * Event
     * A generic information that *something* happened.
-Usually a event consists of a *name* and a *payload*, in the example above the name was `ORDER_FINISHED` and the payload was `AMOUNT: 300; PRODUCTS: [SW-123, SW-456]`.
+Usually an event consists of a *name* and a *payload*, in the example above the name was `ORDER_FINISHED` and the payload was `AMOUNT: 300; PRODUCTS: [SW-123, SW-456]`.
 Depending on the event system, the payload can be an object, an array or any other data type.
 * emit